To see a video of the BSA start up click on this link https://tarsnakes.smugmug.com/Motorcycles/Andys-Motorcycles/n-qKS9f/i-M4H2q9c/A

 TK at Calder park raceway with the Yamaha XS1 racer.

 Fast forward nearly 50 years.
-Reproduction Yamaha XS1 racer under construction…. same rider.
+Reproduction Yamaha XS1 racer …. same rider.

 This year (April 26 -28) I finally got to hang out at the All British Rally at Newstead, Vic – despite being in the ‘leper colony’ reserved for non-Brit bikes.
 Steve towed the “Mother Ship” to the event with his, Marty and my camping gear, along with his 1938 Norton.
 With stretcher beds, camp chairs, hooks for hanging our gear, LED lighting and my powered fridge, this set up really takes camping to a whole new level of comfort!